DaZuo0122/DaZuo0122.github.io/_posts/2025-08-16-vulnhub-kioptrix-1.md

 // Delete the line
 ethernet0.networkName = "Bridged"
 ```
-Now the image should be ready to go(Click "I copied" if Vmware prompt something when powered on).
+Now the image should be ready to go(Click "I Moved it" if Vmware prompt something when powered on).

 ## The Hack: Intelligence Gathering